Can I glue my Silver to fix it Myself?

 QUESTION: Does it work to glue my silver?
 What kind of glue can I use?

 ANSWER: Glue never works to repair silver.
 It doesn't matter what the glue package promises it won't work and it will look ugly.
-The glue will stick to the silver however and can be very challenging to repair.
+The glue may stick to the silver however and can be very challenging to remove before the repair.
 Sometimes it even affects the flow of the solder and the neatness of the repair.
 Please do not glue sterling silver or silverplate.
 It won't be strong enough, and the repair will cost more because I have to spend so much time carefully removing the glue.